rngKomorebi/daplis-rtp/README.md

 conda activate NEW_ENVIRONMENT NAME cd PATH/TO/THIS/PACKAGE
-conda install --file requirements.txt -c conda-forge conda install pyinstaller -c conda-forge
+conda install --file requirements.txt -c conda-forge pip install -e .
 ```
 Finally, to run the app, run the 'main.py' script.

+### Executable

-On windows, to create an executable, one can run the following: first,
+On Windows, to create an executable, one can run the following: first,
 a separate virtual environment is highly recommended for faster and
 smoother experience with the app, as pyinstaller packs everything it
 finds in the virtual environment; using pip: